Billie Holiday: 1947–1952: Legal issues and Carnegie Hall concert

 By 1947, Holiday was at her commercial peak, having made $250,000 in the three previous years.
 She was ranked second in the DownBeat poll for 1946 and 1947, her highest ranking in that poll.
 She was ranked fifth in Billboard's annual college poll of "girl singers" on July 6, 1947 (Jo Stafford was first).
 In 1946, Holiday won the Metronome magazine popularity poll.

 On May 16, 1947, Holiday was arrested for possession of narcotics in her New York apartment.
-On May 27 she was in court.
+On May 27, she was in court.
 "It was called 'The United States of America versus Billie Holiday'.
 And that's just the way it felt", she recalled.
 During the trial, she heard that her lawyer would not come to the trial to represent her.
-"In plain English that meant no one in the world was interested in looking out for me," she said.
+"In plain English, that meant no one in the world was interested in looking out for me," she said.
 Dehydrated and unable to hold down food, she pleaded guilty and asked to be sent to the hospital.
 The district attorney spoke in her defense, saying, "If your honor please, this is a case of a drug addict, but more serious, however, than most of our cases, Miss Holiday is a professional entertainer and among the higher rank as far as income was concerned."
 She was sentenced to Alderson Federal Prison Camp in West Virginia.
-The drug possession conviction caused her to lose her New York City Cabaret Card, preventing her working anywhere that sold alcohol; thereafter, she performed in concert venues and theaters.
+The drug possession conviction caused her to lose her New York City Cabaret Card, preventing her from working anywhere that sold alcohol; thereafter, she performed in concert venues and theaters.

+According to writer and journalist Johann Hari, the Federal Bureau of Narcotics–under Harry J. Anslinger–had been targeting Holiday since at least 1939, when she started to perform "Strange Fruit".
+However, according to author Lewis Porter, there was no federal campaign to stop Holiday from singing the song.
+Porter writes that Johann Hari's 2015 book, Chasing the Scream: The First and Last Days of the War on Drugs, is where the allegation that Holiday was targeted for singing "Strange Fruit" originated and that this claim did not appear anywhere else before that.
+Narcotics police went to her hospital room, claiming they had found heroin in her bedroom.
+A grand jury was summoned to indict her.
+Holiday was subsequently arrested, handcuffed to her bed, and placed under police guard.